 The first 2 months on the supplements she had no vomiting episodes.
 Then she ran out of her supplements while my husband and I were away, and within 2 days she was having a vomiting episode.
 Then over the last 5 months she has had one more episode, after a period of extreme stress.
 This represents a huge decrease in episode frequency for her.
 When we got to packing her medications and supplements for camp, I packed her supplements with careful instructions for the doctor as to the dosage, and the fact that she has to take them every day to prevent episodes, as we saw earlier this year what happens when she stops them even briefly.
 I then started looking around the house for her Zofran pills (a strong prescription anti-emetic), which was what we would usually use to try to stop her vomiting when she was having an episode.
 I have always sent them to camp with the instructions that they are to be used if she starts vomiting.
 I couldn’t find the Zofran anywhere—it had been so long since we had needed it.
 I called the pharmacy, but they didn’t have any in stock.
 I found one emergency pill stashed in my purse and I packed that, but I have a feeling that this could be her first year enjoying camp with no interruptions due to illness.

 Postscript: This article was published originally in July of 2014.
 We are happy to report that after years of suffering from CVS, Philippa’s daughter remains largely episode free with relapses only when she misses her supplements or changes her routine.
-For more on cyclic vomiting syndrome see the articles listed below.
+For more on cyclic vomiting syndrome search our archive.